 YOU'RE ALREADY HAVING THE CONVERSATION.

 The one in your head — every car ride home, every rough week, the tryout that's two weeks out.
 Bring it here instead.
-We've got you.
+Make it your edge.

-Five real conversations — pick one to watch ↓
+Five real examples — pick one to watch ↓

 After a tournament weekend